Ulrike Manthey becomes the new director of the Zehdenick District Court!

 Another exciting point is the implementation of the electronic file (e-file), which has been in use in the Zehdenick District Court since November 2023 for civil and family matters and since February 2024 for criminal matters. [eGovernment] reports that this is part of a broader plan in Brandenburg to modernize the justice system and promote the electronic exchange of files.
 The piloting of the e-file in criminal cases began on February 24, 2025, and the positive experience is expected to be expanded to all police departments, public prosecutor's offices and criminal courts in the coming years.

-The introduction of the e-file is described as a fundamental step for the judiciary in Brandenburg.
-Interior Minister Katrin Lange sees this a paradigm shift for the law enforcement authorities.
-The law on the promotion of electronic legal transactions was already passed in 2013 and has revolutionized access to dishes and public prosecutors for everyone involved.
-From January 1, 2022, lawyers, notaries and authorities are already obliged to electronically transmit their briefs to the courts.
-For 2026, the Brandenburg judiciary is planning the extensive introduction of the electronic procedural file.
+The introduction of the e-file is described as a fundamental step for the justice system in Brandenburg.
+Interior Minister Katrin Lange sees this as a paradigm shift for law enforcement authorities.
+The law to promote electronic legal transactions was passed in 2013 and has revolutionized access to courts and public prosecutor's offices for everyone involved.
+From January 1, 2022, lawyers, notaries and authorities are already obliged to submit their written submissions to the courts electronically.
+The Brandenburg judiciary is planning the comprehensive introduction of electronic case files for 2026.

 Some of the technical framework conditions have already been defined, and the first meeting rooms will also be equipped with video negotiation technology.
 The goal is clear: we want to increase the efficiency of the judiciary and make case law more contemporary for citizens.